RudreshVeerkhare/ReactPy/README.md

 ## Note

-This project is still in beta, so if you find any bugs please create raise an issue.
+This project is still in beta, so if you find any bugs please raise an issue.